DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-12-21-vacancies.md

 We found that putting vacancies in the Courses table worked well – all participants were able to find the feature easily.
 They understood that their changes were immediate.

-When we tried removing the message about the UCAS Apply delay it wasn’t clear to users that this would affect UCAS Apply.
+When we tried removing the message about the UCAS Apply delay it was not clear to users that this would affect UCAS Apply.

 - [Suffolk and Norfolk Primary SCITT](https://lookback.io/watch/ud8KczRqKKAexox28)
 - [The Downland Alliance](https://lookback.io/watch/E8MxZYHrmy7E7q85w)